 The lessor can only ask you to pay the full cost of water consumption if the premises are considered 'water efficient'.
-This means that toilets must be dual flush, and shower heads and all internal cold water taps must have a flow rate no greater than nine (9) litres per minute.
+This means that toilets must be dual flush, and shower heads and all internal cold water taps must have a flow rate no greater than nine litres per minute.
 If you are unsure as to whether the premises are water efficient, you can request evidence from the lessor.

 If the premises do not meet water efficiency standards, the lessor must pay for a reasonable supply of water.
 Reasonable water use will depend on a number of factors relating to your tenancy and water use in your area.
-It is also good to have an agreement about the reasonable amount of water the lessor will pay for and write this in the agreement.
+It is also a good idea to have an agreement about the reasonable amount of water the lessor will pay for and write this in the agreement.

 The water utility company will bill the lessor for water costs and the lessor is liable for this bill.
-If your tenancy agreement says you must pay for water use the lessor or agent can send you a copy of the bill with a request you reimburse the lessor for your water use.
-This letter must give you at least one month to pay.
+If your tenancy agreement says you must pay for water use, the lessor or agent must send you a copy of the bill within four weeks of receiving it from the supply authority.
+You must be given at least one month to pay.